 - a.
-If the research misconduct occurred in the context of externally sponsored research, the Vice President for Research and Scholarship shall instruct the Director of Research Administration to convey the results of the investigation and any decision or further actions taken as a result of that investigation to the sponsor of the research.
-This communication shall include a description of the procedure that was followed to investigate the allegation(s) and a summary of the views of the person(s) found to have engaged in research misconduct. - b.
-The Vice President for Research and Scholarship shall file reports on allegations and investigations of research misconduct as required by the Federal Office of Research Integrity, Office of Scientific Integrity, or other relevant agency. - c.
-The Vice President for Research and Scholarship's Office shall maintain, for a period of seven years, all records and documentation regarding allegations of research misconduct, including written allegations and responses to them, transcripts of hearings, reports of fact-finding committees, records of appeals and decisions of administrators and the Board of Trustees.
+If the Research Misconduct occurred in the context of externally sponsored research, the RIO or deputy RIO shall instruct the APRS to convey the results of the investigation and any decision or further actions taken as a result of that Investigation to the sponsor of the research.
+This communication shall include a description of the procedure that was followed to investigate the allegation(s) and a summary of the views of the person(s) found to have engaged in Research Misconduct. - b.
+The RIO or deputy RIO shall file reports on allegations and investigations of Research Misconduct as required by the Federal Office of Research Integrity, Office of Scientific Integrity, or other relevant agency. - c.
+Upon completion of the matter, the RIO's office shall provide a summary report of all proceedings (including disciplinary action and appeal, if applicable) to the Respondent, their relevant dean, department head or program director, APRS, Human Resources, Provost and President. - d.
+The RIO's office shall maintain, for a period of seven years, all records and documentation regarding allegations of Research Misconduct, including written allegations and responses to them, transcripts of hearings, reports of fact-finding committees, records of appeals and decisions of administrators and the Board of Trustees.